lyft/cartography/docs/writing-analysis-jobs.md

 There are 3 stages to a cartography sync.
 First we create database indexes, next we ingest AWS assets, and finally we can run Analysis Jobs on the database (see [cartography.sync.build\_default\_sync()](https://github.com/lyft/cartography/blob/master/cartography/sync.py)).
 This tutorial focuses on Analysis Jobs.

 ### How to run
 Each Analysis Job is a JSON file with a list of Neo4j statements which get run in order.
 To run Analysis Jobs, in your call to `cartography`, set the `--analysis-job-directory` parameter to the folder path of your jobs.
-Although the order of statements within a single job is preserved, different jobs will run in a different order each time.
+Although the order of statements within a single job is preserved, we don't guarantee the order in which jobs are executed.

 ## Example job: which of my EC2 instances is accessible to any host on the internet?